-STATUS Approximately \$1.5 million in energy efficiency and solar panel installation projects are in development.
-Briefings were provided to the Environmental Commission in February 2022 and to the Environment and Sustainability Committee in April 2022.
-City Council approved the project contracts on April 13, 2022.
-The projects are estimated to be completed by end of 2022.
+STATUS Approximately \$1.5 million in energy efficiency and solar panel installation projects are in development and the Environmental Commission was briefed on them in February 2022.
+The projects are planned to be on the April 4, 2022 agenda for the Environment and Sustainability Committee in advance of City Council consideration of contracts on April 13, 2022.